xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/repositories.md

 The version *current* is special.
 Typically it corresponds to the very latest version of the package when using Git like source packages, i.e. versions that were not frozen in a release.

 All other subfolders of a package correspond to specific releases of that package.
-The component framework allows users to select the particular version of a package they want to use, but by default the most recent one will be used (by convention, this is the top-most version defined in the package XCDL metadata file).
+The component framework allows users to select the particular version of a package they want to use, but by default the most recent one will be used (by convention, this is the top-most version defined in the package xCDL metadata file).

 ## Remote repositories